iamsrp/dexter/README.md

 Some of the components need extra package installed to make them work (e.g. Spotify needs various magic); this is generally documented in the module's PyDoc.

 When it comes to recording, make sure that you have a decent microphone with no noise; try listening to some `arecord` output to make sure it sounds clear.
-You can also provide a `wav_dir` argument for some of the audio input components, like `dexter.input.coqui.CoquiInput` or `dexter.input.vosk.VoskInput`.
+You can also provide a `wav_dir` argument for some of the audio input components, like `dexter.input.openai_whisper.WhisperInput`.

-### Raspberry Pi Specifics
+### Architecture Specifics

-Dexter has been tested and developed using, most recently a 2Gb Raspberry Pi 4.
+Dexter has been tested and developed using, most recently a 4Gb Raspberry Pi 4.

-If you're running Dexter on a Raspberry Pi then make sure that ALSA is working by testing `aplay` and `arecord`, tweaking volume and recording levels with `alsamixer`.
+If you're running Dexter on a Raspberry Pi or the StarFive VisionFive2 then make sure that ALSA is working by testing `aplay` and `arecord`, tweaking volume and recording levels with `alsamixer`.
 If it is not then you may well get strange errors from `pyaudio`.
 You might also want a `/home/pi/.asoundrc` file which looks something like this:
    ```
 pcm.!default {
         type asym